MystenLabs/sui/doc/src/explore/wallet-browser.md

 title: Using the Sui Wallet Browser Extension
 ---

 Welcome to the [Sui Wallet Browser Chrome Extension](https://chrome.google.com/webstore/detail/sui-wallet/albddfdbohgeonpapellnjadnddglhgn?hl=en&authuser=0).
-This page covers the extension's installation and use.
 The Sui Wallet Browser Extension acts as your portal to the Web3 world.
+Follow this guide to install and use the extension.

 ## Features